Home

 Cookie banners, cookie notices, GDPR notices or Privacy Notices… call them what you want.
 (We’ve even heard them called “that boring legal notice,” but more on that later.)

-In fact, all the world’s largest and most serious companies have already added a cookie notice to their website, and this is for a good reason: GDPR, LGPD, CCPA and many others are live!
+In fact, all the world’s largest and most serious companies have already added a cookie banner to their website, and this is for a good reason: GDPR, LGPD, CCPA and many others are live!

 Completely inspired by the GDPR ,the LGPD in Brazil, as it’s commonly known, is a regulation that was created in 2018 specifically to address the way that personal data, such as a user’s name, e-mail, telephone number, address, etc., is collected and utilized by companies.